 - Cold plate for e-mobility (die casting): water channel created by welding a cover on the part.

-- Machined cold plate: machined part for cooling electronic devices.
+- Liquid cold plate: machined part for cooling electronic devices.

 Cold plate in aluminium foundry